murphf/42push_swap/README.md

 ## Description
-Push_Swap is a 42 projoct who's aim is to sort a stack using a specific set moves
+Push_Swap is a 42 project which aim is to sort a stack using a specific set moves

 ### Alowed moves
 sa